 Many people might not consider a traffic ticket a serious matter, but it is.
 Being found guilty of violating a traffic law can result in high fines and fees.
-It can also lead to 2, 4, or 6 points being assessed to the driver's license.
+It can also lead to 2, 4, or 6 points being assessed on the driver’s license.
 Accumulating 12 points within 2 years can result in a suspension of driving privileges for 6 months, which, absent an occupational license, can make it challenging to carry out day-to-day tasks.
-If you have been cited for a traffic violation, fight the ticket with the help of Patituce & Associates.
+If you have been cited for a traffic violation, fight the ticket with the help of our Ohio criminal defense attorneys.
 With a winning attitude, our team will do what it takes to work toward protecting your rights and driving privileges.

 Our Cleveland traffic ticket attorneys have over 70 years of combined experience.
 We have helped clients through matters that they thought were hopeless and prevailed in past cases.
 Our team is prepared to work relentlessly for you and seek favorable results on your behalf.
 We offer a no-cost phone consultation to discuss your case and will be available 24/7 to answer your questions and address your concerns.

 Types of Ohio Traffic Cases We Handle

 Although you have several options to pay your traffic ticket without going to court to challenge the citation, doing so can be detrimental in the long run.
 Simply paying the fine is similar to admitting guilt, which means you may be subject to points on your driver’s license and higher insurance premiums.
 You also give up your right to defend yourself in court.